How Distributors are Driving Productivity with Process Automation

 Ian Heller

-Co-Founder and Chief Strategy Officer, Distribution Strategy Group
+Co-Founder and Chief Strategy Officer

 Ian Heller joined Grainger as a part-time truck unloader in college and left fifteen years later as the VP Marketing.
 Since then, he's held senior executive positions at four other publicly-held firms, consulted with dozens of distributors, and continues to write and speak extensively on how AI, strategy, channel evolution and other major trends affect the industry.
 Ian holds a B.A. in History from Roosevelt University and an MBA from the Kellogg School at Northwestern University.